-With the kids heading back to school and fall on the horizon, it's time to go apple picking.
-No matter where you live in New Jersey, there's bound to be a pick-your-own farm nearby, many of which also offer fun activities like corn mazes, hayrides, and petting zoos.
+Fall is on the horizon, and in the Garden State, that means it's time to go apple picking.
+No matter where you live in New Jersey, there's bound to be a pick-your-own farm nearby.
+In addition to apple picking, many local farms also offer awesome seasonal activities like corn mazes, hayrides, and petting zoos.

-So grab a few baskets and head out to one of these great NJ apple orchards and farms!
+So, grab a few baskets and head out to one of these great New Jersey apple orchards and farms.

 Where To Go Apple Picking in Northern New Jersey

-Talk about agri-tainment: In addition to being open for daily apple picking, the farm offers all of its special attractions (a corn maze, pony rides, hayrides, a bouncy house) every single day—not just on weekends.
-The farm does charge an admission fee (which includes a hayride).
-Keep in mind that the farm tends to get very crowded on peak fall weekends.
+Talk about agritainment: In addition to being open for daily apple picking, the farm offers special attractions like an evergreen maze, corn maze, hayrides, and a giant hay pyramid every single day—not just on weekends.
+The farm does charge an admission fee (which includes a hayride), and certain activities like pony rides and the moon bounce house are not included.
+Keep in mind the farm tends to get very crowded on peak fall weekends.

-Each mile-high apple pie is made with five to six pounds of apples!
-Photo courtesy of Mackey's Orchard
+Each mile-high apple pie is made with 5+ pounds of apples at Mackey's Orchard.

-Mackey's Orchard offers apple pickers a 15-minute hayride with scenic views to the picking area, located behind the farm.
-There’s also a playground and a full apple bakery that offers apple cider doughnuts, dumplings, and more, including a mile-high apple pie!
-Mackey’s grows more than 100 varieties of apples that ripen between August and November.
+Mackey's Orchard offers apple pickers a 15-minute hayride with scenic views of the apple-picking orchard located behind the farm.
+You must take the hayride to the apples and there is a $3 fee.
+The orchard charges by bag for pick-your-own apples.
+There’s also a playground and a full apple bakery that offers apple cider doughnuts, dumplings, and more, including mile-high apple pies.
+And don't forget the homemade ice cream!
+Mackey’s grows more than 100 varieties of apples that ripen between September and November.
 Pick-your-own is offered on weekends in September and October.
-Owner Holly Mackey advises people to always call in advance before coming—because we Garden State residents know how wonky the Jersey weather can be.
+Owner Holly Mackey advises visitors to call or check the Facebook page before coming—because Garden State residents know how wonky the Jersey weather can be.

-Kids will love to visit the animals and take a hayride at this great family-friendly farm.
+Kids love visiting the animals at this farm.
 A variety of apples, including Cortland, Macintosh, Honeycrisp, and Empire, are sold by the pound, so grab only what you want to buy.
-Before visiting, be sure to check to see if there are any online coupons.
+Apple picking will be held on weekdays only in 2023, and the season starts in September.
 Cap off the day with a trip to the farm stand for some homemade ice cream.

-Heads-up: a membership is required to enter this orchard, but it buys you access all season long for up to five people.
-Membership privileges include discounts on purchases and weekend attractions like a pumpkin slingshot, hayrides, and a corn maze.
+Heads up: A per-person membership is required to enter this orchard, but it grants you access all season long.
+Then you pay for what you pick.
+Though Wightman Farms grows 29 varieties of apples for picking, the farm is far more than just a pick-your-own destination.
+On weekends, enjoy attractions like hayrides, a giant corn maze, the pumpkin slingshot, a hay bale maze, a labyrinth, a paver maze, and a picnic area.
+All run Labor Day weekend through the end of October.
 Before leaving, try some freshly squeezed apple cider, pressed from apples picked right at the farm.
-Apple picking is permitted only on Saturdays and Sundays.
+Apple picking is permitted on Saturdays and Sundays.

 Where To Go Apple Picking in Central New Jersey